Alaska Fish and Wildlife Fund 2023 Request for Proposals

 Long-term Sustainability – Project will be maintained to ensure benefits are achieved and sustained over time.
 This should include how future funding will be secured to implement necessary long-term monitoring and maintenance activities.

 Past Success – Applicant has a proven track record of success in implementing conservation practices with specific, measurable results.
+Project types with demonstrated ecological success are preferred.

 Partnership – An appropriate partnership exists to implement the project and the project is supported by a strong local partnership that leverages additional funds and will sustain it after the life of the grant.
 If the organization does not have the capacity or history of successes needed to constitute a competitive application alone, we highly encourage organizations to identify and collaborate with partner organizations to increase capacity and improve project design and outcomes.
 These partnerships may include multiple organizations needed to implement the project and authentically engage local stakeholders but elevate one higher capacity organization to act as the applicant and pass-through entity for project funding if needed.
 Identify proposed partners, if known (including potential or contemplated subawards to third party subrecipients of the applicant), the roles they will play in implementing the project, and how this project will build new or enhance existing partnerships.
 (Note: a project partner is any local community, non-profit organization, tribe, and/or local, state, and federal government agency that contributes to the project in a substantial way and is closely involved in the completion of the project.)